wp-plugins/validated-field-for-acf/readme.txt

 The Validated Field add-on for Advanced Custom Fields provides input masking and validation of other field types.

 == Description ==
-The **Validated Field** add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) *(version 4+)* provides a wrapper for other input types which allows you to provide client side input masking using the jQuery [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin/), server side validation using either PHP regular expressions or PHP code, the option of ensuring a field's uniqueness by post type and key, post type, or side wide, as well as marking a field as read-only.
+The **Validated Field** add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) provides a wrapper for other input types which allows you to provide client side input masking using the jQuery [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin/), server side validation using either PHP regular expressions or PHP code, the option of ensuring a field's uniqueness by post type and key, post type, or side wide, as well as marking a field as read-only.

+= Features =
+1. **Input Masking** - easily set masks on text inputs to ensure data is properly formatted.
+2. **Server Side Validation** - validate the inputs using server side PHP code or regular expressions.
+3. **Uniqueness** - ensure that the value being updated is not already in use.
+4. **Repeater Fields** - validated fields within a [Repeater Field](http://www.advancedcustomfields.com/add-ons/repeater-field/).
+5. **Read Only** - specify a field a read-only allowing it to be displayed but not updated. *BETA*

+= Compatibility =
+Requires [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) version 4.0 or greater.

 == Installation ==
 1. Download the plugin and extract to the `/wp-content/plugins/` directory